 Figure 51 —Proxy coexistence service procedure

-After the CE receives a primitive request for a proxy coexistence service report from the WSO, the CE shall generate a CEProxyCoexistenceServiceRequest message and send this message to the CM1.
+After the CE receives a primitive request for a proxy coexistence service report from the GCO, the CE shall generate a CEProxyCoexistenceServiceRequest message and send this message to the CM1.
 The CE operations related to generating and sending a CEProxyCoexistenceServiceRequest message are specified in 6.4.

 After the CM1 receives a CEProxyCoexistenceServiceRequest message from the CE, the CM1 shall generate a CMProxyCoexistenceServiceRequest message, and shall send this CMProxyCoexistenceServiceRequest message to the CM2.
 The CM operations related to generating and sending message CMProxyCoexistenceServiceRequest are specified in 6.3.